You want smart political talk without the meltdowns?

 Thank you.

-They were they were just doing a community project.
+They were just doing a community project.

 And we cannot let this criminal element that has developed take over our culture and society like this.

-And I believe that he's standing for all law abiding citizens for the right to defend ourselves.
+And I believe that he's standing for all law-abiding citizens for the right to defend ourselves.

-And and I'm praying for him.
+And I'm praying for him.

-Although, look, do I think this kid probably went there as stated for altruistic reasons?
+Look, do I think this kid probably went there as stated for altruistic reasons?

-Um do I think it was a wise decision?
+Do I think it was a wise decision?

 I don't.

-I have, for example, there's a couple of friends of mine that were in Washington around January 5th and 6th, and I I advised them all to stay away from any trouble.
+I have, for example, those a couple of friends of mine that were in Washington around January 5th and 6th.

 And they all did.